ducksouplab/docker-gstreamer/README.md

 cd deps
 ```

-You will have to edit Dockerfile.debian if you select different versions of opencv, dlib or nvrtc.
+You will have to edit Dockerfile.debian11 if you select different versions of opencv, dlib or nvrtc.

 #### GStreamer